CodingBeard/tfkg/readme.md

 ## This is experimental and quite nasty under the hood*

 ## Support
+- macOS Intel: running docker container, no GPU acceleration
-- macOS: running docker container, no GPU acceleration
+- macOS M1 Apple Silicon: running docker container, no GPU acceleration
-- Ubuntu 18.04: binary execution on linux ubuntu with CUDA 11.2 and Python 3.8, with GPU acceleration
+- Ubuntu 18.04 amd64: binary execution on linux ubuntu with CUDA 11.2 and Python 3.8, with GPU acceleration
 - Windows: ?

 ## Find your version
 Versions starting with v0 are liable to change radically.
-- Tensorflow 2.6 experimental support: `go get github.com/codingbeard/tfkg v0.2.6.4`
+- Tensorflow 2.6 experimental support: `go get github.com/codingbeard/tfkg v0.2.6.5`

 ## Requirements
 - Docker if using the provided container
+- Run `make init-docker` first to build the container
+- If you're using a M1 Apple Silicon Mac on macOS use `make init-docker-m1`
 - For GPU support in the container see: https://www.tensorflow.org/install/docker

 **If not using the container: Make sure to install the correct versions to match the version of this library**